 – In 2015 pet owners in the Chesapeake Bay watershed could apply for funds to purchase dog waste recycling systems that will divert waste and improve water quality.
 Online references have been removed.

-– EnviroWagg composts dog waste from numerous pet businesses plus six offleash parks in Boulder, Thornton, Superior and Westminster.
+– EnviroWagg composts dog waste from many Front Range pet businesses plus offleash parks in Boulder, Broomfield, Lafayette, Louisville, Superior, Thornton and Westminster.

 – The Denver Zoo’s unique gasification project was ready to turn 750 tons of animal waste produced annually into energy.
 A neighborhood campaign has put the brakes on the $3.3 million process.